catfishsoup/game_releasev2/README.md

-# Videa - Video Game Release Tracker
+# Videa - Game Release V2
 Improvised version two of my first website, [Game Release](https://github.com/catfishsoup/game_releasev1), made with React, SCSS, Firebase, and everything in between that may be needed to build the application!

+## About
+The web application purpose is helping user keep track of game releases and managing their library.